 Nelson Mandela said, “Even if you have a terminal disease, you don’t have to sit down and mope.
 Enjoy life and challenge the illness that you have.”
 He also said, “There is no easy walk to freedom anywhere, and many of us will have to pass through the valley of the shadow of death again and again before we reach the mountaintop of our desires.”
 This is absolutely true, but I have learned that you get to where you want to go a lot faster when you go together.
 When you share your journey with others.
 I hope that I can add to your journey in some way.

 In the end, I’ll always say the same thing:

 Life is hard, and, to quote the Dread Pirate Roberts of William Goldman’s classic tale The Princess Bride, anyone who tells you otherwise is selling something.
 It’s evidence that every one of us has a battle to fight even if we look fine on the outside.
 We all carry injuries and scars.
 We all have stories to tell.
 Battles won.
 Battles lost.
-Just because you look well enough doesn’t mean you are.
+Not a one of us has it all together.
+Just because you look well enough doesn’t mean that you are.
 Never judge anyone particularly based upon their affect and appearance.

 Healing, however, is possible.
 A good life is available to you with one caveat.
 You must fight for it.
 Nothing good comes to you without a fight.